Grow your business right now; ignore everyone else ? part 1

 While few companies are “doing well”? right now, a few are doing much better than their competitors.
 Just look at the current Alphas, and you can see how resilient they are.

 Apple is one of the newest Alphas to emerge.
 Their sales are finally down slightly, but not nearly as far down as their competitors.
 They continue to defy market logic, as they sell more product at significantly higher prices than their competitors.

 Mercedes and BMW have both faired far better than even top dog Toyota (who is still not a true Alpha, but has the potential to become one soon).
 And it’s not only because the very wealthy are buying from them.
 Actually much of their strength has been at the low end of their lines, and from people who are trading up.

 Wal-Mart continues to outstrip its discount competitors (many of whom regularly are priced lower).
 Although hated by unions, Wal-Mart delivers more of what customers want to buy in terms of Alpha ego-satisfaction than any of its competitors.

 Even John Deere, which is one of the few Alphas right now in a growth sector, continues to grow at levels that dwarf its competitors.

 Even the worst hit areas of the U.S. still have 90% of employable persons working.
 Yes, we are in a short period where the government’s actions are frightening more than half of the population to significantly slow their spending.
 That cannot last unless the government completely destroys our economy and puts everyone on the street, which did not even happen during the 1930s.

 Following Alpha principles, any company can do better in a recession.
-I have proven over three previous recessions that most grow dramatically at the expense of their more fearful competitors, and with less cost to generate that growth.
+I have proven in three previous recessions that Alphas most grow dramatically at the expense of their more fearful competitors, and with less cost to generate that growth.
 It just takes knowledge of the Alpha model and the confidence to stay focused upon that model to find the success most managers believe is impossible during tough economic times.